 Schoenstatt - A Movement

-Schoenstatt is a Marian Apostolic movement of renewal for comprising Secular Institutes for priests and lay people from all walks of life.
-It is an active movement which supports it members as they try to actively live their Catholic faith on a daily basis.
-Through self-education, social interaction and in conscious dependence on Mary, Our Mother and Educator, they seek to meet and respond to God in their every day lives.
+It is an apostolic movement which supports it members as they try to actively live their Catholic faith on a daily basis.
+Through self-education, social interaction and in conscious dependence on Mary, our Mother and Educator, they seek to meet and respond to God in their everyday lives.

 Schoenstatt - A Message

 - The message of a living, practical faith in Divine Providence which teaches us that God in his wisdom and love provides the very best for us and desires our eternal salvation.

 - The message of the Covenant of Love which has become the core of Schoenstatt spirituality.
 It is a rediscovery of the history of salvation.

 - The message of a universal apostolate.
 Each one of us is called to become an apostle for Christ and his mission.
 The spirituality helps us to become conscious of this mission and fruitful in our lay apostolate.